-Quick and easy chocolate avocado pudding that can be made in a few minutes with just three ingredients.
+Quick and easy chocolate avocado mousse pudding that can be made in a few minutes with just three ingredients.
 Full of nutrition, heart-healthy fats, protein and with a rich deep chocolate flavour.

 Suitable for vegan, oil-free, paleo and plant-based whole food diets.
 Can be made raw vegan or nut-free, see options below.